Deployed quantum key distribution network: further, longer and more users: Continuous operation of the network

-Also, we note that the synchronization protocol uses only the photon pairs generated, without impacting the keyrate, or requiring an extra fiber to transmit a clock signal.
-Furthermore, the data used for synchronization does not contain any information about the key, and therefore the protocol does not lower the SKR, or increase the QBER.
-This makes our solution ideal for entanglement based communication at a metropolitan scale (links shorter than $100$\,km, or $35$\,dB).
-This protocol however, shows limitation for higher losses.
-Indeed, a minimal amount of data is required to build a coincidence histogram with a clearly recognizable peak, which increases the integration time required when the losses get higher.
-Therefore, the maximum losses that can be handled by our protocol is directly linked to the passive stability of the clocks.
-This will be discussed in section~\ref{distance}.
-For instance, we have been limited to 55\,dB for rubidium clocks, but cesium clocks, that are ten time more stable, could theoretically increase this number up to $65$\,dB.
+Let us emphasize that our synchronization protocol uses the same entangled photons as the one used for generating the secret key.
+As a matter of fact, the data used for synchronization does not reveal any information about the raw key.
+As a consequence, our protocol can simultaneously generate raw keys and evaluate the synchronization without lowering the SKR or increasing the QBER.
+The advantage of such a configuration is that it eliminates the need for an additional fibre to transmit a clock signal while it does not impact the key rate.
+This makes our solution ideal for entanglement-based communication at a metropolitan scale (links shorter than $100$\,km, or $35$\,dB).
+This protocol, however, shows limitations for higher losses.
+More precisely, a minimal amount of data is required to build a coincidence histogram with sufficient SNR, which increases the integration time required when the losses get higher.
+Therefore, the maximum losses that can be handled by our protocol are directly linked to the passive stability of the clocks, see discussion section~\ref{distance}.
+For instance, we have been limited to 55\,dB for rubidium clocks, but cesium clocks, that are ten times more stable, could theoretically increase this number up to $65$\,dB.